abdo20050/IreboSkin/README.md

 >[IreboS_0.2.rmskin](https://drive.google.com/uc?id=1efCUoLc8h6LIShVS8Vja6YbFlNJjwLan)

 ## How to install

+## How to fix music visualization
+To fix it you'll need to follow that [link](https://github.com/marcopixel/Monstercat-Visualizer/wiki/WebNowPlaying-Spotify) *(It's easy just step by step porcedure)*

 ## To contribute
 There is vary ways to contribute to this project whether [financially](https://paypal.me/abdo20050?locale.x=en_US) or by contributing in the code and adding **new features** by [reporting the issuies](https://github.com/abdo20050/IreboSkin/issues) ,or forking and make a [Pull](https://github.com/abdo20050/IreboSkin/pulls) request ~~and nerdy stuff~~.